Campaigning for the future of Bridgwater Docks

-Bridgwater Docks, but not the Bascule Bridge, is leased by Canal & River Trust from Somerset County Council under a 21-year lease which expires in July 2020.
-The lease includes, inter alia, obligations for CRT to maintain the Docks including its lock gates, fixtures and fittings in a fully usable condition.
-IWA is campaigning for the future of the Docks to be addressed and for CRT to fulfil its obligations under the lease, including restoration of both the Barge Lock and Newtown Lock.
+Bridgwater Docks, but not the Bascule Bridge, was leased by Canal & River Trust from Somerset County Council under a 21-year lease which expired in July 2020.
+The lease included, inter alia, obligations for CRT to maintain the Docks including its lock gates, fixtures and fittings in a fully usable condition.
+IWA has campaigned for the future of the Docks to be addressed and for CRT to fulfil its obligations under the lease, including restoration of both the Barge Lock and Newtown Lock.

 Regeneration of the Bascule Bridge

 IWA is also campaigning for the regeneration of the Bascule Bridge, a unique heritage asset within Somerset that was opened in 1841 in conjunction with the Docks.
 The Association has drawn the attention of Somerset County Council to the damaging effect that heavy goods vehicles are having on the spans of the bridge and on its stone and brick supports (there is a 3-tonne weight limit).
 The Council has arranged for a specialist engineering inspection of the bridge, as a first step in determining what remedial works are required.
 IWA has requested that the inspection also covers the work that may be needed to fully reinstate the operation of the spans of the bridge, which it is understood were last raised some 15 years ago.